Kapuchaster/Invoicer/README.md

 *npm run start
 *(optional) npm run build and deploy on a server

+# Testing
+*Go to server directory and provide the following command in a terminal *npm i
+*npm run test

 # TODO
 * Update React to version 18
 * Add git hooks